Copyright 2018 Think Social Publishing, Inc.

 - Practice the timing.
 In a small group, have students think about and practice the timing of greeting one another.

 - Teach how we coordinate our physical movements, with our eyes and our words when greeting one another.

 - Begin with students on opposite sides of the room.
-As they walk by one another (generally about 1 yard apart), start by just glancing at one another’s face.
+As they walk by one another (generally about one yard apart), start by just glancing at one another’s face.

 - On the next pass, add a tiny smile.

-- Assure them that this type of practice is an excellent way to build that social muscle and calm their nerves for execution in real time with others outside the session.
-Avoid assuming that one pass is enough – even though many will tell us that they “get it.”
+- Assure them that this type of practice is an excellent way to build their social muscle and calm their nerves for execution in real time with others outside the session.
+Avoid assuming that one pass is enough – even though many will tell you that they “get it.”

 - Be positive and encouraging, even if there is some awkwardness at first.
 You will notice improvement with practice while building their social self-confidence.

 If your experience is like ours, you will be amazed by how important this practice can be in helping establish a sense of belonging in the community that physically surrounds us!
 After all, when others perceive friendliness in face-to-face communities, we may begin to see this spill into physical communities, that in time, may parallel their online networks.
 This is a good thing for all of us as we seek inclusion in all places that require our participation: with friends, in a job interview, at work, when sharing space with others in public, when walking down the street, etc. Helping our students and clients seek membership and balance in both real-world and online communities is now considered to be a life skill.
 Let’s not let this life skill go unnoticed.